|

 How much does it cost to own a family milk cow?

 Again, we are going at this from the approach of simple and affordable.
-Here is the rough breakdown of our costs:
+Here is a rough breakdown of our costs:

 • 3 yr. old lactating Jersey – $800